Multiple devices push notification

 • Maximum of 3 devices per platform (iOS, Android, Huawei) per customer.

-• Devices must be active within the last 90 days to receive notifications.
+• Devices must be active within the configured validity period (default: 90 days, maximum: 120 days) to receive notifications.

-• Customers must reopen your app after 90 days of inactivity to regenerate tokens.
+• Customers must reopen your app after the inactivity to regenerate tokens.

 Troubleshooting